mixxxdj/mixxx/CONTRIBUTING.md

 - If you need help with your contribution, the Mixxx codebase or anything else related to Mixxx development don't hesitate to ask on the [development help channel](https://mixxx.zulipchat.com/#narrow/stream/247620-development-help).
 - The [development channel](https://mixxx.zulipchat.com/#narrow/stream/109171-development) is where day to day discussion about code, new features and releases happens.

+We also have lots of additional information for users and developers on the [Mixxx wiki](https://github.com/mixxxdj/mixxx/wiki), make sure to check it out if there's some piece of information you can't find.

 ## How can I contribute? ##

 There are lots of ways you can contribute to Mixxx.
 Even if you don't know how to program you can help making Mixxx accessible to more users: